 During her undergraduate years, Tara completed an internship at the Pennsylvania State Correctional Institute in Cresson, PA, where she counseled inmates who were struggling with substance use disorders and mental illnesses.
 In addition, she participated in a psycho-educational group that focused on sexual offenders.

 While in graduate school, Tara worked at a group home for individuals diagnosed with Prader-Willi Syndrome, where she provided case management and direct client care.
 In addition, she completed a semester-long internship with the Fairfax County Alcohol Safety Action Program, where she conducted substance use assessments, counseled clients facing substance related charges, and assisted with case management.
-Next, she completed an internship with a local private practice that specialized in providing therapeutic services to individuals with substance use disorders.
-In this role, Tara conducted assessments, provided individual and group therapy, and documented treatment progress and submitted reports to local courts, as requested.
-At the conclusion of the internship, she was asked to join the practice.
-In addition to the private practice, Tara worked for a non-profit agency in Northern Virginia that provided counseling and interventions to families navigating the foster care system.
-In 2010, Tara joined the Pretrial Services Agency for the District of Columbia, where she worked as a substance abuse counselor for individuals participating in a Drug Court program.

-When she is not working, Tara enjoys spending quality time with her family, which usually involves traveling, good food, and lots of laughs.
+After becoming a mother in 2013, Tara decided to return to private practice to obtain more balance between her family life and career.
+When she is not working, Tara enjoys spending quality time with her family, which usually involves traveling, good food and lots of laughs.